Rent safe and private dog parks hosted by locals

 How to Crate Train a Puppy thumbnail

 Crate training is a vital skill for young dogs to have.
-When trained through positive reinforcement, the crate can become a safe space for your pup — and a proper crate training process aids in other life skills, like potty training.
-Plus a crate can give you some peace of mind when you aren’t able to fully supervise your young pup at all hours of the day.
-(After all, who can keep eyes on their new addition 100% of the time?)
+When trained through positive reinforcement, the kennel can become a safe space for your pup.
+A proper crate training process also aids in other life skills like potty training.
+Plus a secure pen can give you some peace of mind when you aren’t able to fully supervise your young pup at all hours of the day!
+(After all, who can keep eyes on their new addition 100 percent of the time?)

 Why is crate training important?